The Ziegfeld Girls Visit the Island of Make Believe…

 Hulk Rating: /10

 This review was added to Hollywood Genes’ The Great Ziegfeld Blogathon 2020.
 Other reviews with this cast include a wee review of Fantasy Island HERE.
-Landers, Montalban, Rambo and Benton starred in The Love Boat and Murder She Wrote.
+Audrey Landers, Ricardo Montalban, Dack Rambo and Barbi Benton starred in The Love Boat and Murder She Wrote.
 Landers also starred in Hotel and appeared with Rambo in Dallas.
 Montalban starred in Star Trek, The Colbys and Dynasty.
 Villechaize appeared in The Fall Guy and in this guest post of The Man with the Golden Gun.
 Wendy Schaal also starred in Happy Days and Innerspace.